epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 .. note::
    If you want to inspect the files without removing them from SRCP, then you can use tools such as gedit (``$ gedit``), R and Python.
 For a visual check you might use gedit.
 In R or Python you could write a script to search for participant IDs or report discrepancies in columns of data (for example, look for a sudden change in the structure of the data that might suggest something hidden).

-7. If the files are OK then on SRCP, copy (not move) the files from the the location specified by the user to the user’s “download” triage folder ``/srv/data-manager/triage/<yourusername>/download`` on the command line.
+7. If the files are OK then on SRCP, copy (not move) the files from the the location specified by the user to the user’s “download” triage folder ``/srv/data-manager/triage/<username>/download`` on the command line.
+To confirm which ``<username>`` is needed, you can use the `University Lookup Service <https://www.lookup.cam.ac.uk/>`__ .
 You will need to use the command ``$ cp --preserve=xattr``, otherwise the user won't be able to access the files (this copies the NFS permissions too).
 Notify the user that the files are ready for download.

 8. (If the files are large then delete them from both your own and the user’s triage folder to save space?
 Or delete them from your local computer?
 Confirm with the user that they have downloaded the files to their local computer?)